 I now just quilt the top layer and the cotton batting together.

 I then just layer the quilted top to the Insul-brite and the backing and stay stitch the edges to to make it easier to apply the binding.

 And because I am TERRIBLE at machine sewing bindings, I use a decorative zigzag stitch rather than a straight stitch so if I miss a small area of the binding on the backside, the binding will still get caught in some of the stitches.

-I make and attach my bindings similar to this post, but rather than hand sew the hanging tab back to the potholder, I catch it under the binding.
+I make and attach my bindings similar to how I attach it on a quilt.
+I just start and stop the binding in a corner.
+I tri-fold and topstitch a bit more of the binding and loop it back to catch it under the binding when I sew it to the back.
 To do this, I topstitch the tab first, pin in the tab under the binding then machine sew the binding around the potholder using a zig zag stitch.

 Because I don't quilt all the way through all the layers, the backs of my potholders have no stitching.

 I really like the clean look they have.
 I have some I have used for years and I have not had any problems with laundering or use.

 So now it is back to my sewing room to sew up the binding on the second potholder and I have another holiday gift in the "Done" pile.
 Yay!